-The supportive team of bipolar disorder treatment professionals at Seton Behavioral Health in Austin, Texas is committed to ensuring that you or your loved one receives the help and guidance needed through every step of the healing process.
-Please contact us today to learn more.
+The supportive team of bipolar disorder treatment professionals at Ascension Seton Behavioral Health in Austin, Texas is committed to ensuring that you or your loved one receives the help and guidance needed through every step of the healing process.
+Please call us at 512-324-2039 or contact us online to learn more.

 About Bipolar Disorder

 Originally dubbed “circular insanity” in 1854, bipolar disorder is often called manic-depressive disorder.
 There are currently four different types recognized in the Diagnostic and Statistical Manual of Mental Disorders:

 - Bipolar I has one or more episodes of mania.
 These may or may not have accompanying depressive episodes.

 - Bipolar II patients have a higher number of mild manic episodes.
 They also will have one or more episodes of major depression.

 - Cyclothymia is a history of altering between hypomania and milder depressive episodes.
 This pattern continues for at least a year.

 - Bipolar disorder NOS covers the spectrum of bipolar symptoms that do not fall under other classifications.
 This can include rapid cycling, where episodes may last a day or less before changing.